gcba-iris/iris-tech-docs/docs/architecture/hooks.md

 ## Description

 A hook is just a callback function that gets executed when the data comes in or out the [dispatcher](dispatcher.md) for a given data flow.
-Multiple hooks can be tied to a data flow, which in turn is tied to a particular header.
+Multiple hooks can be tied to a single data flow, which in turn is tied to a single tag.
 Each hook can be set to run when the data comes in (input hook) or when the response goes out (output hook).

 The hooks have read-only access to the data/response objects.